Best Crypto Cards in El Salvador (2026)

 How is crypto taxed in El Salvador?

-Do I need a crypto card if El Salvador already accepts Bitcoin?
+Do I need a crypto card if El Salvador accepts Bitcoin?

-Yes, for two reasons: (1) While Bitcoin is legal tender, actual merchant acceptance is limited outside of tourist areas in El Zonte (Bitcoin Beach) and some San Salvador businesses.
+Yes.
+Lightning Network merchant acceptance remains concentrated in El Zonte (Bitcoin Beach) and select San Salvador businesses.
 Most merchants still prefer USD cash.
-(2) A crypto card provides cashback rewards (2-8%) that direct BTC payment does not, plus seamless Visa/Mastercard acceptance everywhere.
+A crypto card provides 2-5% cashback that direct BTC payments do not, plus seamless Visa/Mastercard acceptance at 120,000+ POS terminals nationwide.